HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • PHP version changes

-• Traffic peaks
+• Traffic spikes

 • the affected URL

-• the time of the error
+• the time the error occurred

-• a brief description of recent changes
+• a brief description of the last changes